 The Group sells electrical products and accessories directly to customers through its own retail outlets.

-Revenue is recognised when control of the goods has transferred, being when the goods have been delivered to the customer's location (delivery).
+For sales of goods to credit customers, revenue is recognised when control of the goods has transferred, being when the goods have been delivered to the customer's location (delivery).
 Following delivery, the customer has full discretion over the manner of distribution and price to sell the goods, has the primary responsibility when onselling the goods and bears the risks of obsolescence and loss in relation to the goods.
-A receivables is recognised by the Group when the goods are delivered to the customer as this represents the point in time at which the right to consideration becomes unconditional, as only the passage of time is required before payment is due.
+A receivable is recognised by the Group when the goods are delivered to the customer as this represents the point in time at which the right to consideration becomes unconditional, as only the passage of time is required before payment is due.